Board effectiveness

 Board meeting minutes record the outcomes of board discussions but don’t track the progress of board actions or delegations.
 Board packs should include an action tracker to record the progress of actions agreed upon, separating the outstanding from the in-hand and closed actions.

-You can establish a culture of continuous improvement by regularly reviewing the methodologies, tools, and metrics you use to evaluate board effectiveness, and changing them, when required, to ensure they align with the organisation’s needs.
+You can establish a culture of continuous improvement by regularly reviewing the methodologies, tools, and metrics you use to evaluate board effectiveness, and changing them, when required, to ensure they align with the organization’s needs.

 Free Web Tool